autumnleaves123/info-2300-final-project/documents/design-plan.md

   * Content #2
     * **Main Navigation**
       * Learning
+			* Events
     * **Content**
-      * This page shall contain the various resources that the organization provides for people who are interested in learning ASL.
+      * Learning: This page shall contain the various resources that the organization provides for people who are interested in learning ASL.
 It will incorporate an interactive gallery of signs which displays the meaning of each sign when it is hovered over.
 It will also contain links to external resources for more advanced study.

   * Content #3
     * **Main Navigation**